 If you try cooking this Buddha Bowl Recipe, please leave me a comment and let me know!
 I always love to hear your thoughts.

 Veggie Power Bowl with Peanut Butter Coconut Milk Dressing

 For the Cauliflower:

-- 1 large head cauliflower - cut into bite-size florets
+- 1 large cauliflower - cut into bite-size florets

 - 1 tablespoon olive oil